Martingales arising from minimal submanifolds and other geometric contexts: Angular convergence in the radially symmetric case

-\begin{Cor} Suppose that $M$ is Cartan-Hadamard manifold of dimension $m\geq 3$, and that $M$ is radially symmetric around some point $p$.
+\begin{Cor} Suppose that $M$ is Cartan-Hadamard manifold of dimension $m\geq 4$, and that $M$ is radially symmetric around some point $p$.
 Let $(r,\theta)$ be polar coordinates around $p$.
-Consider a rank-$n$ sub-Riemannian structure on $M$, with the restriction metric and a volume form such that $\Lap_s$ is a sum of squares.
-Then if either of the following conditions hold: \begin{enumerate} \item $n=2$ and $M$ satisfies the curvature estimate
+With $3\leq n<m$, consider a rank-$n$ sub-Riemannian structure on $M$, with the restriction metric and a volume form such that $\Lap_s$ gives rise to a rank-$n$ martingale.
+Then if $M$ satisfies the curvature estimate